 A dozen years a ago Beth Nielsen Chapman was asked to sing a Tibetan chant on a project a friend was doing, “and I got this crazy idea that I’d create this collection of chants and hymns from all different paths of faith, with my voice as the thread pulling through,” she said.
 She realized the idea resonated with her past.

 “I grew up on Air Force bases, and they had this building that was the church, and the church would change.
 They would roll in the star of David for the Jewish services, and roll things in for the protestant services, and then they’d roll in the crucifix for the Catholic services.
 Even then, from a young age, although my family was Catholic and we went to the Catholic mass, my sense of spirit was that it showed up in all sorts of cultures.”
 Music was there, too.
 “I always thought music was the greatest connector.
-It didn’t have to be a religious song just anything musical,” said Chapman, who recalled figuring out guitar chords by ear while the family was stationed in Germany and being busted from piano lessons because “the teacher told my mom Beth’s acting like she’s reading music, but really she isn’t, she’s learning it all by ear.”
+It didn’t have to be a religious song, a hymn. just anything musical,” said Chapman, who recalled figuring out guitar chords by ear while the family was stationed in Germany and being busted from piano lessons because “the teacher told my mom Beth’s acting like she’s reading music, but really she isn’t, she’s learning it all by ear.”

 Chapman made that gift her career.
 She’s a top songwriter, who has written hits for artists including Trisha Yearwood, Bette Middler, Neil Diamond, Elton John, and Faith Hill.
 Her own solo recordings rate high with adult contemporary listeners and are favorites on BBC2.
 Chapman has not always stuck with commercial music, however.
 One of her best known albums, Sand & Water, is a collection of songs she created while dealing with her young husband’s unexpected struggle with cancer and his subsequent death, “songs I never thought would make it out the door of my house,” she said.
 Several years ago she recorded an album called Hymns, mainly music from the Catholic tradition and most sung it Latin.
 Meanwhile, as she continued to write radio friendly material, she was working, off and on, on what would become Prism.